 - Large cash transactions over $10,000 for a single transaction or related transactions require reporting the transaction to the IRS.
 Use Form 8300 for this purpose.

-More Benefits and Drawbacks of Accepting Cash
+Additional Benefits and Drawbacks

 The Small Business Administration has some comments on benefits and drawbacks of accepting cash in payment.
 The benefits of accepting cash (as detailed by the Small Business Administration) include: